materials-commons/mcapi/python/README.md

 The source code is available at https://github.com/materials-commons/mcapi/tree/master/python.

-It consists of four packages/modules:
+It consists of three packages/modules:
 * **mcapi** - the main interface to the API
 * **mcapi.cli** - a command line interface (see scripts/mc)
 * **demo_project** - a module for building a demo project in a designated